miroshnikov/scrapyteer/README.md

     )
 }
 ```
-* Get quotes from [quotes.toscrape.com](http://quotes.toscrape.com) as array of objects with the properties: quote text, author name, first 20 symbols of author biography (follow a link to another page) and array of tags and save to JSONL
+* Get quotes from [quotes.toscrape.com](http://quotes.toscrape.com) as array of objects with the properties: quote text, author name, first 20 symbols of author biography (follow a link to another page) and array of tags.
 ```js
 const { pipe, open, $, $$, text } = require('scrapyteer');